 I will never forget standing in the store with one of my girlfriends when I was 16 and she pulled off the shelf a size double zero and it fit her.

 Guess what my size was?
 A size three.
 Now, I think “a size three?” and chuckle a bit because I am totally not a size three.
-My thoughts are, well, I like my runner’s butt and CrossFit infused legs.
+My thoughts are, well, I like my butt and legs that have come from hard work through heavy weight training.

 Back then?
 It was devastating.